pivotal/docs-tap/intellij-extension/getting-started.hbs.md

 To clone the example from GitHub:

-1. Use `git clone` to clone the [tanzu-java-web-app](https://github.com/sample-accelerators/tanzu-java-web-app) repository from GitHub.
+1. Use `git clone` to clone the [application-accelerator-samples](https://github.com/vmware-tanzu/application-accelerator-samples) repository from GitHub.

+1. Change into the `tanzu-java-web-app` directory.

 1. Open the `Tiltfile` and replace `your-registry.io/project` with your registry.